syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 {% highlight vb.net tabtitle="VB.NET" %}
 'Load Word document.
 Using document As WordDocument = New       WordDocument(“Input.docx"), FormatType.Docx)
-'Disable a flag to hide background in print layout view. document.Settings.DisplayBackgrounds = False
+'Disable a flag to hide the background in the print layout view. document.Settings.DisplayBackgrounds = False
 'Save the Word document.
 document.Save(“Sample.docx"), FormatType.Docx)